Creekside Simplicity

 Steps for Canning Butter

-Remember that since there is no approved method for canning butter, this isn’t really a tutorial.
+Remember that since there is no official approved method for canning butter, this isn’t really a tutorial.
 But below I will share the steps for how I do it.

 I would only recommend trying this if you are already experienced with pressure canning.
 Always read your pressure canning manual for specific instructions.